mbhulin/OrientTutorial/create_new_database.md

 " target="_blank"><img src="ThumbnailEclipseVideo.JPG"
 alt="Eclipse Video" width="240" height="180" border="10" /></a>

+Screencast Video 1: Create a new Java project in Eclipse, create a new Orient Database

 ### Create a Java Project
 In this tutorial we will use Java to define the database structure.
 To do so we will first create a Java application.